Frequently Asked Questions about Nusa Penida

-Planning your perfect diving Nusa Penida holiday raises many questions.
+Planning your perfect Nusa Penida diving holiday raises many questions.
 We’ve compiled the essential information here to help you prepare for your trip.
 In this guide, you’ll find answers to everything from what to expect during your scuba diving course to the best season to see a manta ray or mola-mola.
 We also cover details about our dive and stay packages, travel logistics, and tips for enjoying the island.
 Browse the categories below to find the answers you need for your adventure.
+This Nusa Penida FAQ should cover the most important and frequently asked question.
+As for the specifics – feel free to contact us!

 For certified divers, our daily fun dive trips are the ideal choice.
-Because Nusa Penida’s conditions are dynamic, our expert guides select the best sites each morning.
+Because Nusa Penida’s conditions are dynamic, our diving instructors and guides select the best sites each morning.
 This ensures maximum safety and the best chances to see marine life.
-You will experience our famous drift dives and have opportunities to encounter the majestic manta ray or the elusive mola-mola.
-You can find the daily diving price on our Prices page.
+You will experience our famous drift dives and have chances to encounter the manta ray or the elusive mola-mola.

 We offer a complete pathway from recreational diver to instructor.
-First, you would complete your Open Water, Advanced, and Rescue Diver courses.
-After that, you can enroll in our comprehensive SSI Divemaster course.
+First, you would complete your Open Water Diver Course and get the diving experience by logging at least 35 dives.
+After that you would do your SSI React Right and Diver Stress and Rescue courses.
+Upon successfully completing that, you can enroll in our comprehensive SSI Divemaster course.
 This is an immersive internship where you learn to guide and manage divers.
 Ultimately, this fully prepares you for the Instructor Training Course (ITC) to become an SSI Open Water Scuba Instructor.

 In case you are considering the possibility of coming to Nusa Penida by speedboat in the morning to dive with us – it is possible if you take a 7:00 a.m. boat from Sanur or Kusamba to Nusa Penida.